jonathan46000/pso_python/README.md

 `main_test.py` provides a sample use case of the optimizer.

 ### Detailed Messages
-`main_test_details.py` provides an example using a parent class, and the self.suppress_output and detailedWarnings flags to control error messages that are passed back to the parent class to be printed with a timestamp.
+`main_test_details.py` provides an example using a parent class, and the self.suppress_output flag to control error messages that are passed back to the parent class to be printed with a timestamp.
 This implementation sets up the hooks for integration with AntennaCAT in order to provide the user feedback of warnings and errors.

 ### Realtime Graph